Blockeley: Building the campus

 Finishing the stadium in just about a week, the team moved on to building the surrounding areas such as the International House Berkeley using tools such as Google Earth to get approximate dimensions of the buildings.
 Merely being a team of about seven active builders working in their free time, there were no plans to complete the entire campus, until building team member, Evan Quan, posted a public call for builders on the popular "Overheard at UC Berkeley" Facebook page.
 Overnight, the team's Discord server grew from roughly 10 members to over a thousand with hundreds of students applying to build through a publicly shared Google Form.

 Blockeley Music Festival

 Blockeley Music Festival was a two-day event.
-It started on May 16, 2020 and included guest performances by more than 60 artists including Cash Cash, Sam Feldt, and Vini Vici.
-The project began on May 1st, when Elliot Choi proposed the idea to Johan Yang from Beauz.
+It started on May 16, 2020, and included guest performances by more than 60 artists including Cash Cash, Sam Feldt, and Vini Vici.
+The project began on May 1, when Elliot Choi proposed the idea to Johan Yang from Beauz.
 Together with their management team composed by Antonio Di Puorto, Luigi Porcari and Alessandro Dimitrio they took charge of the project and started what it would become a two-week marathon to deliver the full lineup and branding for the festival.
 The event was produced by the artist management agency KEYTEM and the New York-based OS Studios.
-The event was sponsored by Razer Inc., NVIDIA, Spin (company), NRG Esports and UC Berkeley's Cal Esports.
+The event was sponsored by Razer Inc., NVIDIA, Spin, NRG Esports and UC Berkeley's Cal Esports.
 Blockeley was the first music festival hosted on Minecraft.